Project

 • Wait too long if the bus is running late or early

-• No way to know the updated schedules in a bad day
+• No way to know the updated schedules on a bad day

 • Different routes use the same stops on the same schedule